orocommerce/documentation/admin_guide/op_structure/search_index/index.rst

 * extract additional data from search index
 * calculate aggregated values

+In this section you will learn about the following concepts related to search index:

+.. contents:: :local:
+   :depth: 1

+.. note:: For developer's documentation, see implementation specifics of the :ref:`Elasticsearch <elastic-search>` and :ref:`ORM-based <search_index_db_from_md>` search index.
+Keep reading for a more high-level conceptual overview.

 Main Concepts
 -------------

 `Search engine <https://en.wikipedia.org/wiki/Search_engine_(computing)>`_ is the specialized software that provides ability to store data, index data and perform quick and relevant search.
 The biggest difference between the search engine and a conventional data storage is the fact that search engine performs search significantly faster, and can do `overall full-text search <https://en.wikipedia.org/wiki/Full-text_search>`_ in addition to search by the specific area.
 Examples of search engines - `Elasticsearch <https://en.wikipedia.org/wiki/Elasticsearch>`_, `Lucene <https://en.wikipedia.org/wiki/Apache_Lucene>`_, `Solr <https://en.wikipedia.org/wiki/Apache_Solr>`_.
 To use an analogy to relational databases, search engine is similar to Database Management System (DBMS).

-**Search index** (sometimes referred as just index) is an actual storage where specific scope of search data is stored.
+* **Search index** (sometimes referred as just index) is an actual storage where specific scope of search data is stored.
 One search engine may work with several indexes.
 Search index is structured, i.e. provides ability to organize data in the complex multilevel structures; minimal amount of levels required to work with Oro application is two.
 Search index can validate data type of the data stored inside.
 Search index is a document based storage where each document represents one specific entity from the main relational database.
 Search index can be considered as a specialized reflection of the main relational database.
 To use an analogy to relational databases, search index is similar to database (DB).
-**Entity alias** is a text representation of entity name stored inside the specific search index.
+* **Entity alias** is a text representation of entity name stored inside the specific search index.
 Entity alias represents first level of search index structure.
 To use an analogy to relational databases, entity alias is similar to a table name.
-**Entity field** is a text representation of entity property name assigned to a specific entity alias.
+* **Entity field** is a text representation of entity property name assigned to a specific entity alias.
 Entity alias represents second level of search index structure.
 Entity field has assigned data type (text, integer, decimal, datetime) and search engine uses this information to validate data stored inside the index.
 To use an analogy to relational databases, entity field is similar to a column name.
-**Entity field value** is an actual value of an entity property assigned to a specific entity field.
+* **Entity field value** is an actual value of an entity property assigned to a specific entity field.
 To use an analogy to relational databases, entity field value is similar to a value of a column.
-**All-text field** is a special entity field used to do overall full-text search.
+* **All-text field** is a special entity field used to do overall full-text search.
 Value of this field is usually calculated automatically based on the text entity field values.
-**Search document** is a combination of entity fields and entity field values and represents data of one specific entity from the main relational database.
+* **Search document** is a combination of entity fields and entity field values and represents data of one specific entity from the main relational database.
 Search document has plain structure - i.e. field values must not contain other documents.
 To use an analogy to relational databases, search document is similar to a table row.
-**Indexation** is a process of updating of a data in a search index - it might be extraction of the required data from an entities and saving it to search index, or removing of required documents from search index.
+* **Indexation** is a process of updating of a data in a search index - it might be extraction of the required data from an entities and saving it to search index, or removing of required documents from search index.
-**Search mapping** is a combination of entity aliases and entity field definitions.
+* **Search mapping** is a combination of entity aliases and entity field definitions.
 To use an analogy to relational databases, search mapping is similar to a database schema.
-**Search placeholder** is a variable part of entity alias or entity field which can be substituted with an actual value during the indexation or performing a search request.
+* **Search placeholder** is a variable part of entity alias or entity field which can be substituted with an actual value during the indexation or performing a search request.

 Following diagram shows described structure: